jupyterlab/jupyterlab/docs/source/extension/extension_points.rst

         return;
       }
       const customContentProvider = new CustomContentProvider({
-        // These options are only reqired if extending the `RestContentProvider`.
+        // These options are only required if extending the `RestContentProvider`.
         apiEndpoint: '/api/contents',
-        serverSettings: defaultDrive.serverSettings,
+        serverSettings: app.serviceManager.serverSettings,
       });
       registry.register('my-custom-provider', customContentProvider);
     }